 The Mughal Emperors were descended from the Mongol leaders, Tamburlaine and Genghis Khan.
 The Mongols were fearsome warriors - one custom was to build mortared pillars made out of the heads of their vanquished enemies.
 The first six Mughals were powerful and impossibly wealthy rulers of much of India and parts of Afghanistan in the 16th and 17th centuries.
 Noted for their great military and administrative skills, they were also staunch patrons of the arts and sciences - they left behind a wonderful legacy of Mughal architecture and a sophisticated system of government later adopted by the British.

 Dīn-i Ilāhī based on the best elements of several religions in an effort to unite his subjects.
 He abolished, at a cost to his treasury, taxes imposed upon Hindu pilgrims and "non-believers" and welcomed Hindus into his civil service.
-He realised the stability of his nation was dependent on the harmonious coexistence of the two main religious groups.
+He realized the stability of his nation was dependent on the harmonious coexistence of the two main religious groups.

 The movie is about the romance between him and a Hindu Rajput princess along the lines of "as he conquered lands, he also had to conquer her heart."
 He was not the first Muslim ruler to marry a Hindu woman but he was the first to allow her to practice her own faith if she so wished.
 It was a shrewd marital alliance for the Rajputs were fierce Indian warriors - it was best to have them on his side.